Press to Play: Production and recording

+"Pretty Little Head" came out of a jam, with Eric Stewart on keyboards, Marotta on vibraphone and McCartney on Dynacord drums.
+"Talk More Talk", with random spoken words, sequencers and synthesizers, was recorded by McCartney on his own in one day, and was based on his song "It's Not On", recorded for Pipes of Peace but left unreleased at the time.

+McCartney was insecure about his role as a bass player during the recordings, so he asked Padgham about hiring a session musician.
+Padgham was surprised to hear that, considering McCartney to be one of the best bass players of all time.
+In the end, McCartney played bass on all the tracks, although according to the producer, "sometimes it took hours and hours and hours!"

+After completing the basic tracks and the first round of overdubs, the Press to Play sessions resumed in July 1985.

-McCartney recalled in 1986: "When we started working on the record, Hugh came in one day and said he'd had a dream.
-He dreamed he woke up one morning and had made this really bad, syrupy album with me, an album he hated, and that it had blown his whole career.
-We took that as a little warning".
-Guesting on the album would be the Who's lead guitarist, Pete Townshend, Genesis' drummer and lead vocalist Phil Collins, Split Enz's keyboardist Eddie Rayner and Eric Stewart.
+Guesting on the album were the Who's lead guitarist, Pete Townshend, Genesis' drummer and lead vocalist Phil Collins, Split Enz's keyboardist Eddie Rayner and backing vocalists Ruby James and Kate Robbins.
 Carlos Alomar also overdubbed electric guitar on several tracks, including "Press", "Good Times Coming/Feel the Sun", "It's Not True", "Tough on a Tightrope", "Write Away" and "Move Over Busker", according to his recollections included in the book Paul McCartney: Recording Sessions (1969–2013).

+One of the tracks that had been recorded during the March sessions with Martin Chambers, "Angry", was completely redone on 20 July with Pete Townshend and Phil Collins, although the backing vocals from the original recording were kept.

-The album was not finished until the end of 1985, by which time only one song would see release from its sessions – the title track to the film Spies Like Us (1985), joined by Phil Ramone in the producer's chair.
-"Spies Like Us", a non-album single backed by Paul McCartney and Wings' 1975 recording "My Carnival", was a US top 10 hit.
+Work on the album continued from October until the end of 1985, by which time only one song would see release from its sessions – the title track to the film Spies Like Us (1985), joined by Phil Ramone in the producer's chair.
+"Spies Like Us", a non-album single with Wings' 1975 recording "My Carnival" as the B-side, was a US top 10 hit.

+The final session was for "Only Love Remains", recorded in the spring of 1986 when the album was being mixed.
+McCartney was accompanied by Graham Ward on drums and Simon Chamberlain on synth bass when recording the basic track.

 Cover artwork

 The album's cover features Paul McCartney and his then-wife, Linda McCartney.
-The album cover's photograph was taken by George Hurrell, using the same box camera that he used in Hollywood in the 1930s and the 1940s.
+The photograph was taken by George Hurrell, using the same box camera that he used in Hollywood in the 1930s and the 1940s.
 Hurrell was renowned for his photographs of movie stars of the 1930s and 1940s like Clark Gable and Greta Garbo, to which the album's cover was meant to pay homage.